sevenseasofbri/tp/docs/UserGuide.md

 You may also choose to exit the tutorial at that point of time instead by entering `exit`.
-However, it is recommended that you go through the entire tutorial at least once to familiarize yourself with the basic commands and how they work.
+However, it is recommended that you go through the entire tutorial for both circuit and boolean tutorials at least once to familiarize yourself with the basic commands and how they work.

 <div style="page-break-after: always;"></div>